The life of Abraham Lincoln began on February 12, 1809, at Sinking Springs farm in Hodgenville, KY, inside a log cabin.

 Abe’s mother was Nancy (Hanks) Lincoln.
 She was born February 5, 1784, and died October 5, 1818.
 Lincoln was 9 years old when his mother died due to an illness.

-Lincoln had an older sister and a younger brother.
+Abraham Lincoln’s family tree includes an older sister and a younger brother.
 His sister Sarah (Lincoln) Grigsby was born February 10, 1807.
 She married Aaron Grigsby on August 2, 1826.
 She was 20 years old when she died January 20, 1828, during childbirth.
 The two were very close, sharing a deep affection for each another.
 A friend and brother-in-law to Abe, Nathaniel Grigsby, stated the following about his sister-in-law Sarah:

 “She could, like her brother, meet and greet a person with the kindest greeting in the world, make you easy at the touch of a word, an intellectual and intelligent woman.”